Layr-Labs/eigenlayer-contracts/docs/releases/operator-set-release/interfaces/core/operator-sets.md

 ### migrateOperatorsToOperatorSets

 This is called by an AVS to migrate its M2 legacy registered operators to a list of operator sets.
 This function can only be called once for a given operator that is already registered to the AVS.
 No consent is required by the operator.
 If the operator disagrees with the migration, it can unilaterally remove itself from any operatorSet.
-The operator is deregistered once this function is called - the `OperatorAVSRegistrationStatus` with the UNREGISTERED parameter is emitted.
+The operator is deregistered from legacy M2 registration once this function is called - the `OperatorAVSRegistrationStatus` with the UNREGISTERED parameter is emitted.

+Emits a `OperatorAddedToOperatorSet` event for each operatorSet the operator is added to.
+Also emits an `OperatorMigratedToOperatorSets` for all operatorSets the operator is migrated to.

 Reverts If:
 1. The operator does not have a legacy M2 registration with the AVS
 2. The operator has already been migrated
 3. Any of the target operatorSets have not been created
+4. The operator has already been registered for any of the operatorSets

 ### deregisterOperatorFromOperatorSets